ReVanced/revanced-branding/README.md

 To use any part of the ReVanced brand, you must obtain explicit **written permission** by contacting branding@revanced.app.

 Permission to use ReVanced brand assets is granted via a GPG-signed certificate.
-This certificate may include the public key of the authorized entity, the asset covered, scope of use, and expiration date.
+This certificate may include the public key of the authorized entity, the assets covered, the scope of use, and the expiration date.
 To verify a brand permission certificate, refer to [this](https://github.com/ReVanced/revanced-documentation/blob/82259bc674e11541a94ef7d762d2b78b7dcd5c4e/docs/revanced-internals/trust.md#verifying-certificates).

 ## 📜 ReVanced Identity